Introduction

 - Overlooking State-Specific Taxes:

 - State and local taxes can significantly affect your salary.
-Ensure the salary calculator is adjusted for your specific region.

 - Not Including Bonuses or Other Sources of Income: